awushensky/image-poster/README.md

 This is a personal project I built for my friend and to learn react-router, so there's not a lot of documentation.

+## Configuration
+You'll need to set up a `config.json` file and map it to `/config`.
+See the example_config.json file in this repository as an example.

+Note that in order for bsky oauth to work, bluesky must be able to contact this server to read the `jwks.json` and `client-metadata.json` routes, so this has to be publicly accessible at the `BASE_URL`.

+## Building
 To run this, you can build it using docker.
 Here's an example docker-commpose configuration
 ```
   image-poster: